After offering a selection of diving watches for summer 2018, it was only natural not to abandon dress watches any longer.

 - Orient F6N44 self-winding mechanical movement

-- 40 hours of power reserve
+- 40 hours power reserve

 - Waterproof 50 meters